Elementary & Middle Teachers

 In situations where the district has organized a middle school model, the teachers are more likely to teach specialty subject areas and may teach many individual classes of students.
 Each district and school will be different.
-In most cases, elementary school in BC public education ends in grade 7.
+In most cases, an elementary school in BC public education ends in grade 7.

-Within elementary schools, some specialty teachers exist but what these specialty areas are, vary widely.
+Within elementary schools, some specialty teachers exist but what these specialty areas are, varies widely.
 In some cases, you may find a school that has a music specialist teacher, or a French specialist teacher.
 In other cases, the school may have a Physical Education specialist or information technology specialist.

 Certification and Qualification Details